vasaantk/bin/README.md

 # bin

 Mostly scripts for astronomy.
-Details for each script should be provided in the file itself.
+Details for and authors of each script are provided in the files themselves.